How do dumbbell squats compare to barbell squats when it comes to building muscle? Not very well.

 You can also wear a weighted vest, which typically adds between 10 and 30 kilograms (22-66 pounds) in load.

-Combining a couple of heavy dumbbells with a weighted vest means you can still work up to some very heavy weights.
+Combining a couple of heavy dumbbells with a weighted vest means you can still work up to some very heavy weights, making them ideal for intermediate and advanced lifters.

 To get an idea of how heavy it’s possible to go with Bulgarian split squats, take a look at the video below.
 It shows strength coach Ben Bruno performing the Bulgarian squat with 335 pounds (152 kilograms).
 That’s a lot more than some people can squat with.